michaelzcjia/smart_predict_optimize/README.md

 # smart_predict_optimize

-smart_predict_optimize is a Python implementation of the "Smart, Predict then Optimize" (Elmachtoub and Grigas) framework that aims to the compare the computational efficiency of optimizing with a Linear Program versus optimizing with Stochastic Gradient Descent.
+smart_predict_optimize is a Python implementation of the "Smart, Predict then Optimize" (Elmachtoub and Grigas, 2021) framework that aims to compare the computational efficiency and performance of optimizing a linear SPO model with a Linear Program versus Stochastic Gradient Descent.

 ## Package installation